Voter rights advocates have won a round in Wisconsin against a voter ID law that a Dane County judge blocked temporarily:

 “The NAACP’s Milwaukee branch and immigration rights group Voces de la Frontera sued over the law last year.
 A trial on whether to grant a permanent injunction is scheduled for April 16,” AP reports.

-The judge ruled the plaintiffs met the requirements for a temporary injunction.
+The court ruled the Plaintiffs met all the requirements for a temporary injunction.
 Flanagan granted it, blocking its use in the April elections, because he believed that the plaintiffs largely proved their case.
 He said that “The scope of the impairment has been shown to be serious, extremely broad and largely needless,” and that the NAACP and Voces de la Frontera “have shown a very substantial likelihood of success on the merits.”
 The full order can be found here.

 The plaintiffs argued that more than 220,000 voters would be unable to prove their eligibility at the polls under the new law.
 Most of those would be disadvantaged people, minorities and the elderly.